firedotwater/curly-octo-train/docs/doc.md

 ### The second instance but with cloud-config :poop:

 I tried to setup the could-config file according to the requirements that he needs regarding the syntax.
 I could already configure the instance's fqdn and which software packages he needed to install, but there was a longer list of different unix commands that needed to be run before everything worked as expected.
 As you can imagine, at first I had a lot of issues because there was sometimes a syntax error because I overtyped it or because I didn't setup enough sleep time for the system to cool off after specified commands.

+### The last run :runner:

+After tweaking and configuring the software packages as I wanted to, I could create a cloud-config with the perfect changes.
+The only manual interaction was at the first sleep time for the system that I needed to change on [GoDaddy](https://www.godaddy.com/de-ch) the necessary DSN changes with the public IP from the instance.
+This needs to be done to create the Let's Encrypt certificate for the domain.
+Only with the certificate does the postfix software package function properly.